-- 2. SELECTION OF AGENDA ITEMS FOR BOARD MEETINGS: The Company Secretary is responsible for collation, review and distribution of all papers submitted to the Board and Committees and prepares the Agenda of the Board Meetings on the basis of suggestions from the Board of Directors.
+2. SELECTION OF AGENDA ITEMS FOR BOARD MEETINGS: The Company Secretary is responsible for collation, review and distribution of all papers submitted to the Board and Committees and prepares the Agenda of the Board Meetings on the basis of suggestions from the Board of Directors.
 Each Board Member is free to suggest the inclusion of item(s) to the agenda.
 The Board believes that certain continuing oversight responsibilities should have priority on the agenda, taking into account the overall focus of preserving and increasing stakeholders' value.
-This includes review of the Company Strategy and Annual Plan, Performance and Business Plans, Budget (annual operating and capital expenditure), Strategic Investments and exposure limits, Ethical Business Practices and Legal Compliances, Accounting and Internal Financial Controls, Financial Structure, Preservation of Assets, Functioning of Subsidiary companies, working of Board Committees and Board effectiveness. - 3.
-BOARD MATERIALS DISTRIBUTED IN ADVANCE: Information and data that is important to the Board's understanding of matters on the Agenda is distributed in writing or electronically to the Board prior to the Board meetings in order to permit adequate review.
+This includes review of the Company Strategy and Annual Plan, Performance and Business Plans, Budget (annual operating and capital expenditure), Strategic Investments and exposure limits, Ethical Business Practices and Legal Compliances, Accounting and Internal Financial Controls, Financial Structure, Preservation of Assets, Functioning of Subsidiary companies, working of Board Committees and Board effectiveness.

+3. BOARD MATERIALS DISTRIBUTED IN ADVANCE: Information and data that is important to the Board's understanding of matters on the Agenda is distributed in writing or electronically to the Board prior to the Board meetings in order to permit adequate review.
 The Board acknowledges that sensitive subject matters may be discussed at the Board Meeting without written materials being distributed in advance.
 The Members of the Board always have complete liberty to express their opinion, and decisions are taken on the basis of consensus arrived at after detailed discussions.
 They are also free to bring up any matter for discussion at the Board Meetings.

 Strategic and Operating Plans are presented to the Board in addition to the quarterly and annual financial statements.
 The Board also periodically reviews internal controls and compliance with laws applicable to the Company, as well as steps taken by the Company to rectify instances of non-compliances; if any.
-Specific cases of acquisitions, important managerial decisions and statutory matters are presented to the relevant committee(s) of the Board and later on recommendation of the Committee(s) to the Board for its approval.
-In addition to the above, the minutes of the Board Meetings of Company's unlisted subsidiary company(ies) are also placed before the Board for information and noting in compliance with the Listing Regulations.
+Specific cases of acquisitions, important managerial decisions and statutory matters are presented to the relevant committee(s) of the Board and later on recommendation of the Company's unlisted subsidiary company(ies) are also placed before the Board for information and noting in compliance with the Listing Regulations.